 The competition organisers may help organise the formation of stage 3 teams by connecting existing idea teams with participants who bring desired skill sets to the team, however we encourage you to find members for your teams within your academic institutions or at Clean Tech events in your communities.

 The organisers will issue a ‘challenge’ to the teams during the course of the Boot Camp.
 Teams will then be given an equal amount of time to address this challenge.
 They will then present their response to the ‘challenge’ to a panel of judges and fellow finals participants.

 Following the presentations, the judges will meet and declare the winner.

 The judging panels will be coordinated by the CTC organisers.
-Stage 1 submissions will be judged and selected by the CTC organiser directly.
+Stage 1 and Stage 2 submissions will be judged by the CTC organiser directly.
 Each 200 word entry will be judged independently by a minimum of two judges.
-Stage 2 entries and stage 3 (Boot Camp) presentations will be judged by a panel of judges with expertise in the clean tech sector, such as investors, entrepreneurs and those with experience of the industry.
+Stage 3 (Boot Camp) presentations will be judged by a panel of judges with expertise in the clean tech sector, such as investors, entrepreneurs and those with experience of the industry.

 All prizes are awarded at the discretion of the judging panel.
 All selection decisions of the organisers and the judges are final and not subject to appeal.